Knot tying progress and updates

 Andy's most useful knots: index.

 Vocab.
-Standing line/end, working line/end (loose end that you manipulate), bight (pinched loop made in the rope), gathering.
+Standing line/end, working line/end (loose end that you manipulate), bight (pinched but not crossed over loop made in the rope), gathering.
 Pinch, collapse (knot coming undone internally), capsize (knot shifting or sliding rather than gripping in place), spill, seize, load, slack, direction of pull, mechanical advantage.
-Knot, hitch, bend (joining 2 lengths of rope), loop, round turn, slip knot, half hitch, stopper knot, lashing, racking turn, frapping turn, sinnet, lanyard, braid, toggle, hank, coil, winch.
+Knot, hitch, bend (joining 2 lengths of rope), (crossed over) loop, round turn, slip knot, half hitch, stopper knot, lashing, racking turn, frapping turn, sinnet, lanyard, braid, toggle, hank, coil, winch.

 The dictionary definitions of 'hitch' are [noun] any of various knots used to form a temporary noose in a line or to secure a line temporarily to an object, and [verb] to catch or fasten by or as if by a hook or knot (eg, hitched his horse to the fence post).